Tomoyokyou/DNN_HW2/README.md

 		Trim infered sequences of structured SVM model and generate Kaggle upload format result,

-	original test.ark needed, this program is included in test.sh, you can also see it in test.sh
+	original test.ark is needed, this program is also included in test.sh.
+See it then you'll know

-	to know the usage of this program.
+	how to run svmTrim.app!